ShuGitHub2022/NextGenFinalProject/README.md

 3. babysitter: use babysitter workplace to access the application. view All my tasks, new tasks, and tasks on today

 UI policy/action and business rules were created as well.
-When Allergy is YES, madatory Allergy List will be pop up.
+When Allergy is YES, madatory Allergy List will be pop up. when new request created requester set to dynamic Me automatically saved.

 log and automation: New request creat: when a new requested is submitted by a requester, an email notification is sent to requester and babysitter manager.
                     Request assigned to a babysitter: When a requester is assigned to a babysitter, an email will be sent to babysitter, requester, and cc to manager as well.